RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

-How To Setup Your First AdWords Account
+How To Setup Your First Google Ads Account

 Once you have your advertising goals worked out you will be able to follow the steps to setting up your first campaign.
-This is important because when you first sign up to AdWords you will be brought through the entire process of setting up a campaign.
+This is important because when you first sign up to Google Ads you will be brought through the entire process of setting up a campaign.
 This will not be an overwhelming experience if you are highly prepared and already know what product you would like to start advertising and who you want to advertise to.

 1. Choose which languages and locations you want to target.